 The CE of ancestor is the year of the shared ancestor as based on the STR variability CE is the abbreviation of Common Era.
 The indicated range is the 95% error range as described in the Data section.

 The most likely origin indicates the most likely origin.
 The following abbreviations are used: ME = Middle East, Ib = Iberia, Med = Mediterranean, E-Eur = East Europe, C-Eur = Central Europe.

 In case more than one indication is given, e.g. ME - Ib, it means that we have both an indication that the line was in the Middle East and an indicatin that it was later in Iberia.

 The quality of origin gives an impression of the quality of the most likely origin.

 A S M G I R C indicates if the branch members are Ashkenazi, Sephardic, Mizrahi, Samaritan, Iberian Romaniote and Mountain (Caucasus) Jew along their male line.
 In case of doubt, it is not reported.
-Separated tables are present with some extra information: the Ashkenazi table, the Sephardic table, the Mizrahi table, the Romaniote table, the Mountain Jew table and the the Samaritan table.
+Separated tables are present with some extra information: the Ashkenazi table, the Sephardic table, the Mizrahi table, the Romaniote table, the Bukharan table, the Mountain Jew table and the the Samaritan table.
 In the case an Ashkenazi branch has a parallel branch, who has a shared ancestor that is more recent than 1500 ybp (based on SNP NGS measurement), and has Iberian descendants, it is reported as Sephardic at the moment.
 It fits history that a Jewish ancestor in Iberia can have Sephardic, Ashkenazi and converso descendants.
 In case a Sephardic branch has a similar parallel branch with Iberian non-Jewish descendants, it is most likely a converso line.
 This is not yet indicated in the table.